Bowie, Texas

 Bowie (/ˈbuːi/ BOO-ee) is a town in Montague County, Texas, United States.
-The population was 5,448 at the 2020 census.
+Its population was 5,448 at the 2020 census.

 History

-On July 22, 1881, Bowie was incorporated as a town in Montague County, United States.
+On July 22, 1881, Bowie was incorporated as a town in Montague County, Texas, United States.
 (A separate Bowie County includes Texarkana in northeastern Texas.)
 The town began to expand with the arrival of the Fort Worth and Denver Railway in 1882.
 In 1884, four men robbed the First National Bank of Bowie and allegedly left with over $10,000 in gold coins.
 Townspeople gave chase and eventually captured the robbers, who were hanged for their crimes.
 By 1913, the town had a population of more than 5,000, and included the Bowie Commercial College.

 U.S. President Franklin D. Roosevelt visited the town on his train on July 11, 1938.
 He ceremonially purchased biscuits from businessman Amon G. Carter of Fort Worth, who had grown up in Bowie.
 On August 19, 1941, Rex Beard, Jr., robbed the First National Bank of Bowie and was captured in December of that same year.

 An EF1 tornado hit the town of Bowie on May 22, 2020.
 On March 21, 2022, two EF1 tornadoes hit the town.

 Geography

-According to the United States Census Bureau, Bowie has a total area of 5.54 sqmi, of which 5.52 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, Bowie has a total area of 5.54 sqmi, of which 0.02 sqmi is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Bowie has a humid subtropical climate, Cfa on climate maps.
-Record extremes there have ranged from 115 F in June 1980 to -11 F in December 1989 although an unofficial record low of -12 F occurred in February 1899.
+Record extremes there have ranged from 115 F in June 1980 to -15 F in February 1899.